PTSD and Anxiety

-Fear in essence is very close to excitement.
-Excitement is the sensation of the new with the expectation of something positive occurring.
+Fear, in essence, is very close to excitement.
+Excitement is the sensation of the new, combined with the expectation of something positive occurring.

 Fear is complex.
-It can relate to unexpressed anger, a rupture of boundaries due to abuse, neglect or be related to any memory of a traumatic experience or period.
+It can be related to unexpressed anger, a rupture of boundaries due to abuse or neglect, or be related to any memory of a traumatic experience or period.

-Fear also tends to become habitual without being able to consciously relate to its cause and this can be confusing, placing additional disorientation on one’s sense of psychological self.
+Fear also tends to become habitual, and it is common for you to be unable to consciously relate it to its root cause; this can be confusing, and place additional disorientation around your psychological sense of self.

 Fear as a Habitual Response and How to Dismantle it

-To deal with fear related to your trauma, it is essential to remove some of the load.
-A good therapist will help you to process and contextualize it, although there is a way to deal with the habitual fear-response if you have already worked through some of your Post-Traumatic Stress issues.
+To deal with fear related to your trauma, it is essential for you to remove some of the load.
+A good therapist will help you to process and contextualize it, although there is a way to deal with the habitual fear response if you have already worked through some of your Post-Traumatic Stress issues.

-Whenever you have a quiet moment, or when you feel that you have been activated into a fear response; take a moment to notice that sensation in your body.
-We tend to keep fear more in our lower body, solar plexus and belly area.
-Now, just feel that without going too much into it or thought interfering.
+Whenever you have a quiet moment, or when you feel that you have been activated into a fear response, take a moment to notice that sensation in your body.
+We tend to keep fear more in our lower body, in the solar plexus and belly area.
+Now, just feel that without going too much into it or allowing thoughts to interfere.

-What you may be forced to notice is that thought, your mind will react to it.
-It wants it to be different; solve it or go away.
+What you may be forced to notice is that your mind will react to thoughts.
+Your mind wants to change it, solve it, or make it go away.
 Now notice yourself reacting to it; become aware of it.
 It may be overt or more unconscious, but become more intimate with it.
-Track your mind's response; its reaction, without going into thoughts of why, how or when, which will only confuse you – so stay out of that altogether, navigate away from it.
+Track your mind's response; its reaction, without going into thoughts of why, how or when, which will only confuse you.
+Stay out of that altogether, navigate away from it.
 You can do this.

-You will see, if you do this right, that your reaction to fear is the identification with it.
-The moment you say or have an intimation of ‘I don't want this’ you have become more identified with it.
+If you do this correctly, you will see that your reaction to fear is the identification with it.
+The moment you say or have an intimation of "I don't want this" you have become more identified with it.